|

 priority to any value in the range -20 to 19.
 Useful priorities

-in the system wants to), 0 (the "base" scheduling priority),
+the system wants to), 0 (the "base" scheduling priority), anything

-For historical reasons in this implementation, the -n option did
+For historical reasons, the -n option in this implementation does

-not follow the POSIX specification.
-Therefore, instead of setting
+not follow the POSIX specification: instead of setting a relative

-a relative priority, it sets an absolute priority by default.
-As
+priority, it sets an absolute priority by default.
+As this may not

-this may not be desirable, this behavior can be controlled by
+be desirable, this behavior can be changed by setting the

-setting the environment variable POSIXLY_CORRECT to be fully
+environment variable POSIXLY_CORRECT, to be fully POSIX compliant.

-and --priority for options that do not change behavior depending
+See --relative and --priority for options that do not change

 The renice command appeared in 4.0BSD.

-The following command would change the priority of the processes
+The following command changes the priority of the processes with

-with PIDs 987 and 32, plus all processes owned by the users
+PIDs 987 and 32, plus all processes owned by the users daemon and

 renice +1 987 -u daemon root -p 32